apache/flink/README.md

 Get some test data:
 	 wget -O ~/hamlet.txt http://www.gutenberg.org/cache/epub/1787/pg1787.txt

-* Browse to http://localhost:8080/launch.html.
+* Point your browser to to http://localhost:8080/launch.html.
 Upload the WordCount.jar using the upload form in the lower right box.
 The jar is located in `./examples/pact/pact-examples-0.2-ozone-WordCount.jar`.
 * Select the WordCount jar from the list of available jars (upper left).
 * Enter the argument line in the lower-left box: `1 file://<path to>/hamlet.txt file://<wherever you want the>/wordcount-result.txt`